Categoricity of modular and Shimura curves: Categoricity

 We denote by $\Th^{\infty}_{\textsf{SF}}({\bf p})$ the union of $\Th({\bf p})$, the standard fibres condition and the additional axiom that the transcendence degree of $F$ is infinite.

+Now assume that $S$ is a modular or Shimura curve.
 Our objective is to prove Theorem \ref{main}.
 This follows from the model-theoretic statement that the theory $\Th^{\infty}_{\textsf{SF}}({\bf p})$ is $\kappa$-{\it categorical} for all infinite cardinalities $\kappa$.
-In fact, given quantifier elimination, $\kappa$-categoricity is equivalent to saying that, given any two two-sorted structures